jpitts/isomorphic-react-demo-ss2015/README.md

 # Node Modules

-The node_modules season of Spring/Summer 2016 was très mémorable in SF and in SV.
+The node_modules season of Spring/Summer 2015 was très mémorable in SF and in SV.
+Documentation for the specific versions used is listed below (where possible).

 ## Gulp